 - Competitive quotes from leading brands

 - One short-form – save time and money

 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Is it necessary to have a buy to let insurance?

 When renting out your home it’s not quite as simple as merely handing over the keys and then picking up a big chunk of money every month from your tenant to pay off the mortgage.

 No, you’ll also need to inform the company you have your residential mortgage with that you’d like to swap over to a Buy to Let mortgage.
 And, at the same time, you’ll have to look at changing your insurance policies.
 That’s because both your mortgage provider and insurance company need to know that you are no longer living at the property and that ‘strangers’ will be moving in instead.

-In fact, so important is the insurance cover for a Buy to Let that some mortgage companies won’t even consider providing a mortgage unless they know insurance in the form of buy to let buildings cover is already in place.
+In fact, so important is the insurance coverage for a Buy to Let that some mortgage companies won’t even consider providing a mortgage unless they know insurance in the form of buy-to-let buildings cover is already in place.

 Buildings insurance – This covers you if there’s roof damage, subsidence or flooding etc to your property.

 Contents insurance – Particularly if your flat is furnished, contents insurance is important to ensure that anything damaged can be replaced quickly.
 It also means you won’t have to dig into your own pockets for spare cash if the TV or cooker unexpectedly goes on the blink.